lshreyas/lshreyas.github.io/about.md

 layout: post
 permalink: /about/index.html
 title: Quantifying the everyday
-description: A design focussed data science blog for the curious and the numerically inclined.
+description: A blog for the curious
 tags: [about, who, shreyas]
 image:
   feature: boston-T-1945.jpg